solving sql server problems for millions of dbas and developers since 2006

 SELECT @BackupDirectory

 To determine where SQL Server is installed you can right click on the server name, select Properties.
-The root directory as highlighted below will show you the corresponding install name for the instance such as "MSSQL2" highlighted below, so you know which registry entry needs to be changed.
+The root directory highlighted below will show you the corresponding install name for the instance such as "MSSQL2", so you know which registry entry needs to be changed.

-That's all there is to it, so save yourself some time and change the default location.
+That's all there is to it.
+Save yourself some time and change the default backup location instead of changing it for each backup.

 Next Steps